Power Bridge for Android - PBA

-When power is present to APB, it acts as a mediator between Android device and uFR Series device, providing both of them with power and establishing a communication link at the same time by using AoA (Android Open Accessory) protocol ( https://source.android.com/devices/accessories/protocol.html ).
+- When power is present to APB, it acts as a mediator between the Android device and the µFR Series device, providing both of them with power and establishing a communication link at the same time by using AoA (Android Open Accessory) protocol ( https://source.android.com/devices/accessories/protocol.html ).

-If power is not present APB will automatically switch to OTG mode and power the uFR Series reader from Android device, without any need for swapping cables or similar operations.
+- If power is not present APB will automatically switch to OTG mode and power the µFR Series reader from the Android device, without any need for swapping cables or similar operations.

 Digital Logic APB is a professionally engineered device, made by following all engineering standards and rules of good practice, without using dangerous tricks or additional hardware from the market.

-All above facts sound like “magic”, are there some hidden weakness, faults or limitations?
+All the above facts sound like “magic”, are there some hidden weakness, faults, or limitations?

-Slower charging also defines that the power consumption of Android device must not be higher than charging power provided.
-It means that power hungry rated options like 3G/4G and high brightness of the screen must be used with care.
+- Slower charging also defines that the power consumption of the Android device must not be higher than the charging power provided.
+It means that power-hungry rated options like 3G/4G and high brightness of the screen must be used with care.

-There is a time lag in a transition state from OTG to AoA mode and vice verse.
-It particularly depends on Android device and USB chipset used.
+- There is a time lag in a transition state from OTG to AoA mode and vice verse.
+It particularly depends on the Android device and USB chipset used.
 This time may vary from 1 to 10 seconds until the communication is established again.
-However, using DLReader class makes these transitions transparent to end user.
+However, using the DLReader class makes these transitions transparent to the end-user.